Storm drain: Examples

 Southeastern Los Angeles County installed thousands of stainless steel, full-capture trash devices on their road drains in 2011.

 Exploration

-An international subculture has grown up around the exploration of stormwater drains.
+An international subculture has grown up around exploring stormwater drains.
 Societies such as the Cave Clan regularly explore the drains underneath cities.
 This is commonly known as "urban exploration", but is also known as draining when in specific relation to storm drains.

 Residence

 In several large American cities, homeless people live in storm drains.
 At least 300 people live in the 200 miles of underground storm drains of Las Vegas, many of them making a living finding unclaimed winnings in the gambling machines.
 An organization called Shine a Light was founded in 2009 to help the drain residents after over 20 drowning deaths occurred in the preceding years.
 A man in San Diego was evicted from a storm drain after living there for nine months in 1986.

 History

 Archaeological studies have revealed use of rather sophisticated stormwater runoff systems in ancient cultures.
 For example, in Minoan Crete around 2000 BC, cities such as Phaistos were designed to have storm drains and channels to collect precipitation runoff.
 At Cretan Knossos, storm drains include stone-lined structures large enough for a person to crawl through.
 Other examples of early civilizations with elements of stormwater drain systems include early people of Mainland Orkney such as Gurness and the Brough of Birsay in Scotland.